 Somewhere between the sophisticated songwriting of Leonard Cohen and Jacques Brel, the rugged folk of Bob Dylan and Neil Young, the acoustic pop of Simon & Garfunkel, and the haunting melancholy of Nick Drake and Elliott Smith, there is Philippe B, who reminds us of the depth that can be conveyed with nothing more than a guitar and a few words.
-Cigale, his seventh album, is expected on March 13th, 2026.
-It features Philippe at his most raw and personal, drawing inspiration from his early adulthood to illustrate the reality of a young musician who is struggling to make a living from his art.
+Released on March 13th, 2026, Cigale, his seventh album, shows him at his rawest and most personal; drawing inspiration from his early adulthood, Philippe illustrates the reality of a young musician who is struggling to make a living from his art.

 Philippe B has been delighting Quebec with his precious songs for over 20 years now.
 Recognized as one of the province’s most brilliant singer-songwriters, the Rouyn-Noranda native is known for his beautiful melodies, elegant arrangements, and disarmingly intimate lyricism.
 He may be a master of autofiction, but his poetry is by no means impenetrable; the simplicity and precision with which he manages to highlight the universal aspects of otherwise specific experiences transforms his songs into mirrors, through which we always end up seeing a part of ourselves.
 Whether he’s singing about romantic relationships, the passage of time or his home region of Abitibi, the subject is always conveyed in a moving and vivid style.

 Somewhere between the sophisticated songwriting of Leonard Cohen and Jacques Brel, the rugged folk of Bob Dylan and Neil Young, the acoustic pop of Simon & Garfunkel, and the haunting melancholy of Nick Drake and Elliott Smith, there is Philippe B, who reminds us of the depth that can be conveyed with nothing more than a guitar and a few words.
-Cigale, his seventh album, is expected on March 13th, 2026.
-It features Philippe at his most raw and personal, drawing inspiration from his early adulthood to illustrate the reality of a young musician who is struggling to make a living from his art.
+Released on March 13th, 2026, Cigale, his seventh album, shows him at his rawest and most personal; drawing inspiration from his early adulthood, Philippe illustrates the reality of a young musician who is struggling to make a living from his art.

 Philippe B has been delighting Quebec with his precious songs for over 20 years now.
 Recognized as one of the province’s most brilliant singer-songwriters, the Rouyn-Noranda native is known for his beautiful melodies, elegant arrangements, and disarmingly intimate lyricism.
 He may be a master of autofiction, but his poetry is by no means impenetrable; the simplicity and precision with which he manages to highlight the universal aspects of otherwise specific experiences transforms his songs into mirrors, through which we always end up seeing a part of ourselves.
 Whether he’s singing about romantic relationships, the passage of time or his home region of Abitibi, the subject is always conveyed in a moving and vivid style.